The Dyslexic Indian Bipolar

 Bipolar / Depression

-Neurotypical people make everything look easy — they have the ‘gift of the gab’ which really helps in any situation, helps moving up in their career, find love… it just seems they don’t need to try that hard at all and still get everything they want!
+Neurotypical people make everything look easy — they have the ‘gift of the gab’ which really helps in any situation, helps moving up in their career, finding love… it just seems they don’t need to try that hard at all and still get everything they want!
 Grrr

-Growing up, my grandad use to tell me: “Say something, tell a story, speak!”
+“Say something, tell a story, speak!”